biplobsd/yst/README.md

 ### Update XPath value

 If the YouTube website updates its site and any XPath value is broken, you can easily update that value by going to the "Settings" tab and selecting the "XPath" option.
 Now update the XPath values as json format.
 You need to add `REMOTE_DISABLE: true` for disabling auto update from project xpath value.
 Now click save.

+### Select Mode
+- XPath (Default)
+  > Manually visit the channel page and perform actions.
+- API
+  > API mode will use the `YouTube Data API v3`.

+### API Delay per request
+By default, there is a 500 millisecond delay for every API request.
+This will not affect the XPath mode.
+You can change this value in the settings tab.

 ## Development